 Students must take at least six credit hours from the following:

-Instead of a comprehensive exam, you must take one of the following courses listed above to guide you in selecting a problem, creating a literature review, and devising a plan for an Action Research Project: MATH 599 Mathematics Action Research Project Seminar (3) or MED 599 Action Research Project Seminar (3)
+Instead of a comprehensive exam, you must take one of the following courses (also listed above in groups A & B) to guide you in selecting a problem, creating a literature review, and devising a plan for an Action Research Project: MATH 599 Mathematics Action Research Project Seminar (3) or MED 599 Action Research Project Seminar (3)

 “This program challenged me both personally and professionally.
 I feel like I have been molded into a more well-rounded educator, and not just in the field of mathematics.”